YaKsenia/technical_writing_tips/README.md

 ![alt text](https://github.com/YaKsenia/technical_writing_tips/blob/master/images/x.png)

+<a name="how"></a>

 * How requirements should be?

    * Unitary - one requirement at a time
-   * Requirement should be complete - no missing information, everything is in one place
+   * Complete - no missing information, everything is in one place
-   * Consistent - doesn’t contradict with any other requirements
+   * Consistent - doesn’t contradict with any other requirement
    * Atomic:
       e. g. not “Validate Fields A and B”, but:
       1) Validate field A
       2) Validate field B
-   * Traceability - every requirement can be traced back to some need of the stakeholders and documented
+   * Traceable - every requirement can be traced back to some need of the stakeholders and documented
    * Current - it shouldn’t be made obsolete by the passage of time
    * Unambiguous - can be interpreted only in one way, express facts.
-   * Specify level of importance - high, medium, low (some requirements are not necessary, but just good to have).
+   * With specified level of importance - high, medium, low (some requirements are not necessary, but just good to have).
    * Verifiable - can be determined by inspection, demonstration or analysis.

 * Two different perspectives for requirements: